-Meta, Youtube Design Apps To Addict Kids, Jury Hears As Landmark Trial Begins
+Meta, YouTube Design Apps To Addict Kids, Jury Hears As Landmark Trial Begins

-The 20-year-old woman identified as Kaley G.M. in court is suing Facebook and Instagram parent company Meta Platforms and Google, which owns YouTube.
+The 20-year-old woman identified as Kaley G.M. in court is suing Facebook and Instagram parent company Meta Platforms and Alphabet's which owns YouTube.

 Kaley was hooked on social media at a young age because of the apps' addictive design, her lawyer Mark Lanier told jurors.
 Lanier said that internal company documents show that, "these companies built machines designed to addict the brains of children, and they did it on purpose."